nevacorr/TestPCNNatureProtTutBinaryGenderCortthick/README.md

 1. **NormativeModel_Create_and_Apply_Genz_M_F_Separate

+2. **Calculate_Effect_Size_and_CI_using_Zscore.py

-This script uses functions contained in the other Python files located in this folder, plus some of the files in the main directory.
+These scripts uses functions contained in the other Python files located in this folder, plus some of the files in the main directory.